Vahidpro/clean-code-notes/README.md

   Of course you have been impeded by bad code.
 So then why did you write it?

   We’ve all said we’d go back and clean it up later.
 Of course, in those days we didn’t know LeBlanc’s law: Later equals never.

+  **No duplication, one thing, expressiveness, tiny abstractions.
+Everything is there.**